Key U.S. lawmaker urges steel tariff exemptions for NAFTA allies

 Trump has repeatedly threatened to dump the treaty, and the tension surrounding steel tariffs has stirred new doubts.

-In order to remove uncertainty, Brady urged the administration to exempt current steel and aluminium contracts.
+In order to remove uncertainty, Brady urged the administration to exempt current steel and aluminum contracts.

 “I believe there should be a quick and timely inclusion process for existing contracts as well as for existing businesses,” he said, and added he hoped the three countries would stay focused on concluding the NAFTA talks.

-Canada, the single largest supplier of both steel and aluminium to the United States, says any tariffs would be totally unacceptable.
+Canada, the single largest supplier of both steel and aluminum to the United States, says any tariffs would be totally unacceptable.

-U.S. Representative Bill Pascrell, the senior Democrat on the Ways and Means trade subcommittee, said he was sceptical about the merits of imposing tariffs.
+U.S. Representative Bill Pascrell, the senior Democrat on the Ways and Means trade subcommittee, said he was skeptical about the merits of imposing tariffs.

 “We don’t have a major trade deficit with Canada.
 What are we doing?” he told reporters.“If you look at all the products that are coming into the United States from Canada and Mexico, this is an ally.
 If we can’t make an exception there, then how are we going to get a NAFTA deal?”